 Reputational risk is a form of strategic risk within the Group's risk taxonomy.
-Reputational risk is defined as the risk of losses because of damage to the reputation and brands of the Group or of other companies on which the Group's fortunes depend.
+Reputational risk is defined as the risk of losses as a result of damage to the reputation and brands of the Group or of other companies on which the Group's fortunes depend.